hiredlearn/exampleUser0/README.md

 # exampleUser0

-### This Repository was created for a job candidate in a private research study.
+### This Repository was created for a candidate in a private research study.
 Please, note the following points.

 * All Assignments and corresponding Reviews & Assessment are newly written and verified by multiple experienced employees/professionals specializing in the Assignment's Required Skills at a well-known companies.
 Each original copyright is assigned to Robin Yancey's Research to only ever be used for the purpose of this one assignee's Assignment.